 According to gasworld Business Intelligence, the Canadian industrial gas market is the second-largest in North America, after the US.
 The market value for the gases business in the country stood at $1.8bn in 2015, of which roughly 24% of total revenues were generated through the sale of gas to the general manufacturing industry.
 The primary metals and refining sectors accounted for 8% and 22% of revenues, respectively, whereas sales to the food and beverage sector produced another 7%.

-James Barr, Research Analyst, affirmed the importance of the country’s manufacturing sector, “This is promising news for the gas industry in Canada.
+James Barr, Senior Business Analyst, affirmed the importance of the country’s manufacturing sector, “This is promising news for the gas industry in Canada.
 If this industry growth can be sustained, the gases business should soon reap the benefits from a renewed increase in demand from these key industry sectors.”